Nigel Travis: 2000s

 In 2001, Travis was promoted by Blockbuster as president and chief operating officer (the number two position) and stayed in that role for three years.
 In 2005, he was hired by Papa John's Pizza to serve as president and CEO.

 Dunkin' Brands

 In 2008, Travis was hired by Dunkin' Brands to lead as its CEO.
 Dunkin’ Brands became a publicly held company in 2011 (DNKN).
 During Travis's time at Dunkin' Brands, the company added 3,300 new Dunkin' Donuts and Baskin-Robbins shops.
 In 2010, Travis said his vision was continually to expand Dunkin' Brand's presence in the Southeastern United States and internationally, and that China would be a major focus.
 He retired from Dunkin’ in December 2018.

 Retirement

 Travis served as chairman, Dunkin’ Brands until December 2020.
 He is a member of the board of directors for Advance Auto Parts and Abercrombie & Fitch.
-He is also Chairman of Fooda based in Chicago and Servpro.
+He is also Chairman of Fooda based in Chicago and the former chairman for Servpro.